Confused about the differences between a longboard vs skateboard vs cruiser?

 2. Do you want to bomb hills, throw slides or just want something with the most deck space?

-3. Do you want to do occasional tricks, but mostly want something portable to cruise around town on?
+3. Do you want to do occasional tricks, but mostly want something to cruise around town on?

 If that’s the case, then a cruiser is probably your best option.
 Maybe something like the Landyachtz Dinghy (one of my favorite cruisers at the moment)